google-deepmind/mujoco/doc/XMLreference.rst

    only.
 This is not as flexible as the material mechanism, but is more convenient and is often sufficient.
 If the value of this attribute is different from the internal default, it takes precedence over the material.

+.. _asset-skin-group:

+:at:`group`: :at-val:`int, "0"`
+   Integer group to which the skin belongs.
+This attribute can be used for custom tags.
+It is also used by the visualizer to enable and disable the rendering of entire groups of skins.

 .. _skin-bone: